 What Is Fennel Water?

-Fennel water is prepared by infusing the dried seeds of the fennel plant (Foeniculum vulgare) in water — either through an overnight cold soak or a gentle short boil.
-The resulting liquid is pale yellow to golden in colour with a naturally sweet, anise-like aroma.
-It has been used in traditional medicine systems including Ayurveda and Greco-Arab (Unani) medicine for centuries, most commonly as a post-meal digestive and a soothing evening drink.
+Fennel water is made by soaking or boiling dried fennel seeds (Foeniculum vulgare) in water.
+The result is a pale yellow, naturally sweet, mildly aromatic drink.
+It has been used in Ayurvedic and Unani medicine for centuries — most commonly as a post-meal digestive and a soothing evening drink.

 What Is Cumin Water?

-Cumin water has been a cornerstone of Ayurvedic morning routines for centuries, prescribed as a digestive stimulant to be consumed on an empty stomach before the day’s first meal.
-In Unani medicine, jeera is classified as a warming spice (haar) and is used to activate digestive fire (agni), reduce intestinal gas, and stimulate appetite.
-Contemporary clinical research has validated several of these traditional uses, with studies confirming cumin’s effects on digestive enzyme stimulation, IBS symptom reduction, body weight, and blood sugar balance.
+Cumin water has been a cornerstone of Ayurvedic morning routines for centuries — drunk on an empty stomach to activate digestion before the day’s first meal.
+Research confirms several of these traditional uses, including cumin’s effects on digestive enzyme stimulation, gas reduction, blood sugar balance, and weight management.

 Names Around the World